anakic/Jot/README.md

 ```

 That's it.
 It's concise, the intent is clear, and there's no repetition.
-Notice that we've mentioned each property only **once**.
+Notice that we've mentioned each property only **once**, and it would be trivial to track additional properties.

 ### Caveat